Iris lacustris: Taxonomy

 The Latin name is pronounced Iris (EYE-ris) lacustris (lak-US-triss).

 It has the common name of dwarf lake iris, lake iris, and Great Lakes iris.

 The Latin specific epithet lacustris means "of lakes".

 The iris was found on Mackinac Island in 1810 by Thomas Nuttall.
 The botanist travelled from Detroit by canoe with French Canadian voyagers and the surveyor for the Michigan Territory.

-It was first then published and described by Thomas Nuttall, in 'The Genera of North American Plants' (published in Philadelphia, USA) Volume 1, Issue 23 on 14 July 1818.
+It was first then published and described by Thomas Nuttall, in 'The Genera of North American Plants' (published in Philadelphia, US) Volume 1, Issue 23 on 14 July 1818.

 An illustration of the iris was published in Wild flowers of the United States by Rickett, plate 11 in 1966.

 It was verified by United States Department of Agriculture and the Agricultural Research Service on 15 April 1994, then updated on 3 December 2004.

 It is a close relative to Iris cristata, the only other crested iris native to North America.
 However, unlike it, Iris lacustris is found only in small areas of the Great Lakes region that have been glacier-free for only 11,000 years.
-It was once thought to be a form of Iris cristata, (by William Rickatson Dykes in 1913 and other authors), later chromosomal studies confirmed the two were separate species.
+While it was once thought to be a form of Iris cristata (by William Rickatson Dykes in 1913 and other authors), later chromosomal studies confirmed the two were separate species.